 The following map covers an extremely large area and is a work in progress.
 It covers most of the Vermilion Cliffs NM.
 Vermilion Cliffs NM is BLM land and is open to the public.
 There is some state owned and private land in the area, click here to see the large scale official BLM map showing ownership and to place the map in context.

 Caution - Some of the roads shown have not been driven by me and may be closed or impassable.
 The main routes to Coyote Buttes South and The White Pocket have been verified however.

 The map below not only covers The White Pocket but also Coyote Buttes South and the entire Sand Hills area.
-The White Pocket area is shown in lavender near the upper middle of the map (near the 10% grade sign).
-You should concentrate on this section of the if you are only visiting The White Pocket.
+The map has many layers that can be turned on or off to zoom in on areas of particular interest.
 I suggest you view the map using the View larger option below.
-Then locate The White Pocket and turn the lavender overlay off using the menus on the left edge of the Google maps window.
+Then use the check boxes at the left to turn on and off particular features of interest.
 To the best of my knowledge it is not possible to turn the overlay off in Bing maps.